rust-lang/rfcs/text/0000-undisambiguated-expr-generics.md

 optionality, this should not be a problem.

-When `undisambiguated_expr_generics` is not enabled, the parser modifications will allow us to provide better diagnostics: specifically, we'll be able to correctly suggest (in a machine- applicable manner) using `::` whenever the user has actually typed undisambiguated generic arguments.
+When `undisambiguated_expr_generics` is not enabled, the parser modifications will allow us to provide better diagnostics: specifically, we'll be able to correctly suggest (in a machine-applicable manner) using `::` whenever the user has actually typed undisambiguated generic arguments.
 The current diagnostic suggestions suggesting the use of `::` trigger whenever there are chained comparisons, which has false positives and does not provide a fix suggestion.